Tim-Mclennan/Google-Book-Search/README.md

 Another lesson I learnt from this project was how Asynchronous functions work.

 - **What challenges did you face and how did you overcome them?**

+One of the major challenges I faced was iterating through and displaying multiple API data points to the HTML doc.

+## Files Overview

 ## Acknowledgements